en-yao/aiapbg11-tan-en-yao-162H/README.md

 *Risk Mitigation:*
 Failure to detect a fault might be more costly and dangerous than misidentifying a non-fault.
 While misidentifynig a non-fault is acceptable, it is critical not to miss a fault that could lead to a breakdown or accident.

-Out of the 5 models evaluated, SVC has the highest overall recall score across Failures A to E
+Before applying undersampling, the Support Vector Classifier (SVC) achieved the highest overall recall scores for Failures A to E:
-- Failure A: SVC has the highest median recall score of 0.8
+- Failure A: SVC recorded the highest median recall score of 0.8
-- Failure B: SVC has the highest median recall score of 0.7
+- Failure B: SVC reached a median recall score of 0.7, the highest among all models
-- Failure C: SVC has the highest median recall score of 0.65
+- Failure C: SVC achieved the highest median recall score of 0.65
-- Failure D: SVC has the highest median recall score of 0.75
+- Failure D: SVC also had the highest median recall score of 0.75
+- Failure E: SVC's median recall score was 0.73, the highest for this category

+After applying undersampling, the best performing models for each Failure are varied:
+- Failure A: RandomForest excelled with the highest median recall score of 0.81
+- Failure B: XGBoost led with a median recall score of 0.73
+- Failure C: RandomForest again had the best performance, achieving a median recall score of 0.76
+- Failure D: RandomForest maintained its advantage with a median recall score of 0.74
-- Failure E: SVC has the highest median recall score of 0.73
+- Failure E: RandomForest and Gradient Boost tied with the highest median recall score of 0.78

+Overall, it is evident that undersampling enhanced the recall scores across Failures A to E.

 However, the trade-off is exceptionally poor precision scores which is evident in the low Average Precision (AP) score show in the precision-recall curves.
 This means that the model has a high number of false positives